Round Bottom Background

 Can The Court Ever Order A Different Amount Of Child Support?

-Determining child support in Kansas is a strange mixture of a mathematic formula and individualized considerations.
+Determining child support in Kansas is a strange mixture of a mathematical formula and individualized considerations.
 Experienced counsel can help to predict when a court may be willing to deviate from the presumed amount produced by the Kansas Child Support Worksheet.
 Ensuring that the child support amount arrived at is fair and reasonable can ensure the quality of life for both parents and children moving forward.
-If you need the help of an experienced divorce and family law attorney in Johnson County, Kansas feel free to contact our office.
+If you need the help of an experienced divorce and family law attorney in Johnson County, Kansas, feel free to contact our office.